-As of December 31, 2016, we have foreign net operating loss carryforwards of \$24.0 million, which if unused, will expire in years 2026 through 2036.
-The foreign net operating loss carryforwards in the income tax returns filed included unrecognized tax benefits.
-The deferred tax assets recognized for those net operating losses are presented net of these unrecognized tax benefits.
-We have state income tax credits totaling \$1.4 million as of December 31, 2016, which if unused will expire in years 2020-2026.
+As of December 31, 2017, we have foreign net operating loss carryforwards of \$23.3 million, which if unused, will expire in years 2026 through 2036.
+We have state income tax credits totaling \$1.6 million as of December 31, 2017, which if unused will expire in years 2020 through 2032.
+The foreign net operating loss and state credit carryforwards in the income tax returns filed included unrecognized tax benefits.
+The deferred tax assets recognized for those net operating loss and state credit carryforwards are presented net of these unrecognized tax benefits.